Typedef

 typedef is a reserved keyword in the programming languages C, C++, and Objective-C. It is used to create an additional name (alias) for another data type, but does not create a new type, except in the obscure case of a qualified typedef of an array type where the typedef qualifiers are transferred to the array element type.
 As such, it is often used to simplify the syntax of declaring complex data structures consisting of struct and union types, although it is also commonly used to provide specific descriptive type names for integer data types of varying sizes.

 Syntax

 A typedef declaration follows the same syntax as declaring any other C identifier.
 The keyword typedef itself is a specifier which means that while it typically appears at the start of the declaration, it can also appear after the type specifiers or between two of them.

 In the C standard library and in POSIX specifications, the identifier for the typedef definition is often suffixed with _t, such as in size_t and time_t.
-This is practiced in other coding systems, although POSIX explicitly reserves this practice for POSIX data types.
+This is practiced in some other coding systems, although POSIX explicitly reserves this practice for POSIX data types.
+In modern codebases, especially in C++, this _t suffix is no longer popular, but does appear in some types in the C++ Standard Library along with other suffixes like _v.

 Examples

-This creates the type Length as a synonym of the type int:typedef int length;
+This creates the type Length as a synonym of the type int:typedef int Length;